 - provides protection for other related characteristics including sexual orientation and gender reassignment although these are outside the scope of this article.

-Types of sex discrimination and examples
+Types of sex discrimination

 The kinds of discrimination recognised by the Equality Act are: